luontola/pa-mentor/README.md

 ### Server Update (2014-01-26)

 - Improved logic for downloading games from PA Stats, to avoid missing any games
+- Will not anymore run analytics immediately on server startup, if they have been run recently, to reduce server load

 ### Server Update (2014-01-25)